simonmichael/hledger/doc/SPEC-holdings.md

   Each lot's cost basis is parsed back from the lot subaccount name, which by construction contains the acquisition date and unit cost.
-- Each report row expands to one Holding record per commodity (rowHoldings in Holdings.hs), including zero-units records for commodities with realised gains but no units; all output formats (text table, csv/tsv, html, fods, json) render these same records, so they always agree (#2693).
+- Each report row expands to one Holding record per commodity (rowHoldings in Holdings.hs); with -E, also zero-units records for commodities with realised gains but no units.
+All output formats (text table, csv/tsv, html, fods, json) render these same records, so they always agree (#2693).
 - Rendering via Text.Tabular.AsciiWide as in Balance.hs.